TadeuszPle/DeepLearningFromScratch/README.md

-Following a book "Deep Learning from Scratch" by Seth Wei- dman
+Following a book "Deep Learning from Scratch" by Seth Weidman